eclipse-openj9/openj9-docs/docs/xlpcodecache.md

     - Linux on Power Systems&trade;: The code cache page size cannot be controlled by the `-Xlp:codecache:pagesize=<size>` option.
 Specifying any other page size results in a warning that the page size is not available.
 The `-verbose:sizes` output reflects the current operating system setting.
     - On other architectures, the VM uses the default operating system page size.

+### macOS

+: The default size for the code cache is 4 KB large pages.

 ### z/OS

-: 1 M pageable pages, when available, are the default size for the code cache.
+: 1 MB pageable pages, when available, are the default size for the code cache.

-    The `-Xlp:codecache:pagesize=<size>,pageable` option supports only a large page size of 1 M pageable large pages.
-The use of 1 M pageable large pages for the JIT code cache can improve the runtime performance of some Java&trade; applications.
-A page size of 4 K can also be used.
+    The `-Xlp:codecache:pagesize=<size>,pageable` option supports only a large page size of 1 MB pageable large pages.
+The use of 1 MB pageable large pages for the JIT code cache can improve the runtime performance of some Java&trade; applications.
+A page size of 4 KB can also be used.

 ## See also